Sylvia Moore Oral History Interview

 Duration: 1:08:46

 Contributing to the evolution of women’s equality in collegiate sports, Dr. Sylvia Moore had a career at OSU that spanned over three decades.
-While attending school at University of Washington, Dr. Moore switched majors from Journalism and Music to Physical Education, all because she wanted to participate in competitive sports.
+While attending school at the University of Washington, Dr. Moore switched majors from Journalism and Music to Physical Education, all because she wanted to participate in competitive sports.
 This decision changed the course of her life.
-In the 33 years at OSU, Dr. Moore taught, started the women’s gymnastics program, spent years in athletics administration, and ended her career as Director of Conferences and Special Events.
+In her 33 years at OSU, Dr. Moore taught, started the women’s gymnastics program, spent years in athletics administration, and ended her career as Director of Conferences and Special Events.

 Dublin Core